lkodinsson/MARS/Basic/PHB.md

 **Action Speed:** Swift

 If you are next to a barricade, or the edge of a wall, or some similar structure, you can seek cover behind that object.
-While being provided cover, you are considered to be concealed from ranged attackers until your next turn, gaining advantage to deflection and evasion.
+While being provided cover, you are considered to be partially concealed from ranged enemies until your next turn, giving disadvantage to ranged attacks and spells made against your deflection and evasion.

 #### Use Skill